Miklós Nyiszli: Accounts of camp life

 During his roughly eight months in Auschwitz, Nyiszli observed the murders of tens of thousands of people, including the slaughter of whole sub-camps at once.
 These sub-camps held different ethnic, religious, national, and gender groups, including a Romani camp, several women's camps, and a Czech camp.
-Each sub-camp housed between 5,000–10,000 prisoners or more.
+Each sub-camp housed between 5,000 and 10,000 prisoners or more.
 Nyiszli was often told which camps were next to be exterminated, signaling that an increased workload was imminent.

 When Nyiszli discovered that the women's camp in which his wife and daughter were kept prisoner, Camp C, was to be liquidated, he bribed an SS officer to transfer them to a women's work camp.
 Nyiszli remained in Auschwitz until shortly before its liberation by the Soviet army on 27 January 1945.
 On 18 January, Nyiszli, along with an estimated 66,000 other prisoners, was forced on a death march through various Nazi territories and further into various smaller concentration camps in Germany.

 Despite this, he generally kept silent about the atrocities and often concealed the true causes of death of certain prisoners.
 He feared that he would be executed himself if he exposed the truth.

 According to Marius Turda, Nyiszli narrated his testimony of camp life in an objective tone, favoring an analytical approach over a more emotive description.
 He writes that he tells his story "not as a reporter but as a doctor".
 This style has been referred to by some as documentary realism.

 Jean-Claude Pressac reviewed Nyiszli's account of the extermination procedures at Auschwitz, concluding that he made a number of errors.